bkleinen/bkleinen.github.io/classes/ss2018/info1/labs/exercise-04.md

 author: kleinen
 layout: lab
 ---
-- not yet released -
-{% comment %}

 [![Clock](../../images/clock-stockholm-6085686394-320.jpg)](http://www.flickr.com/photos/arjanrichter/6085686394)
 <small class = "float-right">Katarina Elevator in Stockholm, Foto by [Arjan Richter](http://www.flickr.com/photos/arjanrichter/6085686394)</small>

 This week's lab work is intended to get you to implement parts of a class that is given for you.
 You are also to begin to see the idea of modularization, that is, splitting up code into classes.